LucasRiestra/moviehub-nextJs/README.md

 1. Clone the repository to your local machine.
 2. Navigate to the project directory.
 3. **IMPORTANT:** Before running the project, make sure to first set up and run the backend project available at [https://github.com/LucasRiestra/Movie-Hub](https://github.com/LucasRiestra/Movie-Hub).
+   - Clone the backend repository to your local machine.
+   - Navigate to the backend project directory.
+   - Install the backend dependencies with `npm install`.
+   - Start the backend server with `npm run dev`.
+The backend will be accessible at [http://localhost:4001](http://localhost:4001).
-4. Install the dependencies with `npm install`.
+4. Install the dependencies for the MovieHub project with `npm install`.
 5. Start the development server with `npm run dev`.
 6. Open your browser and navigate to [http://localhost:3000](http://localhost:3000) to see the application running.